dymmond/esmerald/docs/en/docs/scheduler/scheduler.md

 ### Enabling the scheduler via settings

-As mentioned in this documentation, Esmerald is unique with [settings](../application/settings.md) and therefore the `enable_scheduler` can also be set to `True`/`False` there.
+As mentioned in this documentation, Ravyn is unique with [settings](../application/settings.md) and therefore the `enable_scheduler` can also be set to `True`/`False` there.

 ```python hl_lines="7"